 - 1 small bag of flour

-- Load the websites for the videos and images; practice showing sections that are highly engaging with muted sound.
+- Preview the videos; identify sections that are highly engaging with muted sound.

 - Write on the board or project the questions for the launch.
 You might also type the questions up for students.

-- Make copies of Volcanic Eruption: Sequence of Events.
+- Make copies of Volcanic Eruption: Sequence of Events (one set per group).
 Cut out the squares and put each set together in a paperclip or envelope.

-- Assessment: Prepare materials for fact-sheet products as requested by students (paper, colored pencils, markers, computers).
+- Assessment: Gather materials that students might need to make their fact sheet (paper, colored pencils, markers, computers).

-Show images and/or videos of massive volcanic eruptions.
+- Project the videos of massive volcanic eruptions.
 Initially, keep the sound muted to allow students to form their own ideas.
-Ask students to describe or draw at least five observations and record any questions they have as they watch the video (or view images) in their science notebook.
+Ask students to record at least five observations as they watch the videos in their science notebook.

 - What was the event that was occurring?

-- What do you think occurs during a volcanic eruption?
+- What do you think happens during a volcanic eruption?
 What would it feel and sound like if you were close by?

 - Are all eruptions the same?
 How are they similar and different?

-- Ask students to create a list of the various changes they would predict for the landscape and atmosphere over time after an eruption.
-Have them contribute to a class list on the board.
+- Ask students what changes they would predict for the landscape and atmosphere over time after an eruption.
+Create class list on the board of student ideas.

 Investigate: Particles Matter